dmstern/jira-hacks/README.md

 ------------

 1. Go to your browser and create a new bookmark in the bookmark bar
-2. As Title / Name, enter: "🗒 Remaining Estimate"
+2. As Title / Name, enter: "🗒 Σ Remaining Estimate"
 3. As URL, enter: "javascript: [PASTE HERE THE SOURCE CODE FROM MAIN.JS]"

 Prerequisites / Preparation